zammad/zammad-org/src/en/reference/rest-api/articles.md

 **Visibility: internal doesn't mean it's silent**

-If you set an article to `internal: true` but choose to send an email, please be aware that said Email is still being sent out!
+If you set an article to `internal: true` but choose to send an email, please be aware that said email is still being sent out!
 :::

 ### `sender`